nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Backup patient records: `backup`

 Backs up the patient records to a specified slot represented by an index.
+Can add a description to the backup.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** Backups need to be accessed and are not
 automatically loaded on launch of application.
 </div>

-Format: `backup INDEX_NO`
+Format: `backup INDEX_NO [b/DESCRIPTION]`

 Examples: